Post Weight Loss Body Contouring

 The following situation is usually encountered after extreme weight loss:

 - Excessive and loose skin of arms: This is usually severe and extends to upper chest and sometimes continues onto skin excess of the breasts.
 Surgery requires incisions in the arms, which often need to extend to the armpit and the upper chest area.
 Thus an arm lift or extended arm lift is required.

 - Loss of breast fullness and extreme sagging of breasts: This requires mastopexy with breast implants to restore the tone and fullness to breasts.

 - Loose skin and tissues of the abdomen, which hangs down over the hips and pubic area.
 Correction requires an extended body lift, with a resulting scar extending all around the Trunk.
 A body lift is sometimes called a Belt Lipectomy.
 See the tummy tuck section of the website.

-- Extreme sagging of thighs, buttock and knees: A Buttock and Thigh lift is required to treat this deformity.
+- Extreme sagging of thighs, buttock and knees: Buttock augmentation and Thigh lift surgery is required to treat this situation.

 - Sagging skin of calves.

 - Sagging of the face and neck: A Facelift, Eyelid lift, and Forehead lift are required for its treatment.

 In conclusion, massive weight loss poses a great surgical challenge.
 The entire body needs to be subjected to surgery.
 Post weight loss surgery poses extreme psychological stress and physiological stress to the body.
 Here are a few unique issues faced by the surgeon and patient: